Animal attack survival stories

 Kootoo Shaw – Polar bear attack

-During the early hours the inhabitants of Kootoos tent were woken up by a loud ripping noise, and Kootoo initially thought their tent had somehow been flooded with snow upon first waking.
-Unfortunately all the white he saw wasn’t from snow, but the fur of a giant 400 pound polar bear.
+During the early hours, the inhabitants of Kootoo’s tent were woken up by a loud ripping noise, and Kootoo initially thought their tent had somehow been flooded with snow upon first waking.
+Unfortunately, all the white he saw wasn’t from snow, but the fur of a giant 400-pound polar bear.

-He tried to grab his knife to fight it off but couldn’t find it and so decided to run.
-Shortly after jumping out the tent and legging it across the ice, he tripped on a rock and caught the attention of the bear who charged at him.
+He tried to grab his knife to fight it off but couldn’t find it so decided to run.
+Shortly after jumping out of the tent and legging it across the ice, he tripped on a rock and caught the attention of the bear who charged at him.

 It began to rip into his back with its enormous powerful claws and caused numerous deep gashes in his back and on his head.
 He claims it also began to jump up and down on him several times, most likely in an attempt to crush his bones as polar bears sometimes do.